Editorial review

 How we actually evaluated these courses

 We evaluated the certificate path first, then the course.
-A course only ranked well here when the certificate terms are clear and the learning behind the badge is useful.
+A course only ranked well here when the certificate terms are clear enough to compare and the learning behind the badge is useful.
+Affiliate relationships do not determine the order of recommendations.

 Courses we didn't include (and why)